 Yoga stretches to improve balance

-- Urdhva Hastasana / Upward salute – raise hands above the head, gaze to the thumbs whilst lengthening torso
+- Urdhva Hastasana / Upward salute – raise arms overhead and gaze to the thumbs whilst lengthening torso

 - Vrkasana / Tree pose- placing foot on either ankle, calf or inner thigh.
 Look forward to the tip of your nose place hands together